About the author

 The 2nd assistant director is the 1st AD’s right hand.

-Unlike most other movie set jobs, 2nd ADs have to maintain a basic understanding of how nearly every department operates.
+To do this, 2nd ADs have to maintain a basic understanding of how nearly every department and film crew position operates.
 At the behest of the 1st AD, they’re most often coordinating forces behind-the-scenes to solve or prevent problems of all types and sizes.

 2nd 2nd AD

-Movie set jobs like the 2nd 2nd AD are hired on a situational basis.
-You may not see a single 2nd 2nd AD in the credits of a low-budget indie, but you would likely find several of them working on a blockbuster with large crowds of background performers and a film crew the size of a small army.
+You may not see a single 2nd 2nd AD on a list of film crew positions for a low-budget indie, but you would likely find several of them working on a blockbuster with large crowds of background performers and a film crew the size of a small army.

 Set PA

-Set PAs - along with other PA film crew positions - occupy the lowest rung of any film production hierarchy chart, but they’re also frequently referred to as the lifeblood of film production as a whole.
-The role of the Set PA is invaluable precisely because its low position makes it one of very few film crew jobs that can be called upon to carry out nearly any task.
+The role of the set PA is invaluable precisely because its low position makes it one of very few film crew jobs that can be called upon to carry out nearly any task, which means finding good ones can be harder than you’d think!

 Production designer

 The production designer is the head of the art department.
-They work with the director and director of photography to craft an overall look for a film, achieving it with the help of a wide variety of movie set jobs found deeper within their department.
+They work with the director and director of photography to craft an overall look for a film, as well as lead the team that brings it to life.

 Art director